-For most parents, the important thing is that their children survive the split-up.
-They want their children to grow up to be healthy adults.
-Many children do, of course.
+For most divorcing parents, the important thing is that their children survive the process relatively unscathed.
+They want their children to grow up to be healthy adults – and many children do, of course.
 Some are even better off in many ways; for some children, a break-up is better than staying in an unhappy family.
-A separation can also be better than being in a home where parents argue so much.
+A separation can also be better than being in a high-conflict home where parents argue constantly.

-This article will discuss the typical reactions of young children – from preschoolers to pre-adolescents – and offer some advice on how to help them through the process.
+Here are the typical effects of divorce on children – from preschoolers to pre-adolescents – as well as some advice on how parents can help their children through the divorce process.

 Parents should also avoid conﬂict in front of the children.
 Young children will listen to their parents’ arguing and may think they are to blame.
 When violence has occurred, the safety of the children must be insured; a violent parent can help repair the harm by setting a good example of anger control.
 Showing respect for the other parent can undo the damage to children who have seen violence.